Critically Endangered Turtles That Might Disappear Forever

 Kinixys homeana (Home’s Hinge-back Tortoise)

-As an Amazon Associate, I earn from qualifying purchases.
-Kinixys homeana, commonly known as Home’s Hinge-back Tortoise, is a species of tortoise native to the forests of West and Central Africa.
-Notable for its unique hinged shell, this tortoise can partially close its carapace to protect itself from predators.
-Its adaptability to dense, humid environments…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Kinixys homeana, commonly known as Home’s Hinge-back Tortoise, is a species of tortoise native to the forests of West and Central Africa.
+Notable for its unique hinged shell, this tortoise can partially close its carapace…

 -